Jacaerys in childhood, by Douglas Wheatley, as depicted in The World of Ice & Fire

 Viserys's hand became infected after cutting it on the throne, and it was feared that he might die.
 On the first day of 127 AC, the king held a feast to celebrate the return of his health, and Rhaenyra and Alicent made a show of amity and love.
-However, after the king left the feast, Aemond toasted his three Velaryon cousins, speaking in mock admiration of their brown hair, brown eyes, and strength, calling them "three strong boys".
+However, after the king left the feast, Aemond toasted his three Velaryon nephews, speaking in mock admiration of their brown hair, brown eyes, and strength, calling them "three strong boys".
 Later in the evening, Aegon took offense when Jacaerys asked his wife, Helaena Targaryen, for a dance, but the Kingsguard prevented them from fighting.

 The Dance of the Dragons

 In 129 AC, King Viserys I Targaryen died in his sleep, and a succession war broke out between the blacks of Queen Rhaenyra Targaryen, Viserys's choice of heir, and the greens of her younger half-brother, King Aegon II Targaryen, Viserys's eldest son.
 At Aegon's first green council, Ser Criston Cole objected to Rhaenyra's claim by stating that her heir, Prince Jacaerys, was a bastard.